Tips for successful lineage synchronization

 If the Analyze Only option is selected, synchronization does not start after analysis.
 This allows you to synchronize all data sources in a single job.

-- If the Analyze Only option is not selected, synchronization starts – or is queued, if another synchronization job is running -- immediately after analysis.
+- If the Analyze Only option is cleared, synchronization starts – or is queued, if another synchronization job is running -- immediately after analysis.

 Keep in mind that the actual synchronization, which starts after successful analysis of a batch of metadata, involves merging all metadata batches, synchronizing with Data Catalog, and creating relations for stitching.
 This can take a long time.
 Therefore, the most effective strategy for synchronizing multiple data sources is to analyze the metadata of all data sources concurrently.
 When analysis is complete, synchronize all data sources in a single job.
 For example of how to configure this, see Using the Analyze Only option to ensure a single sync job below.